learning2hash/learning2hash.github.io/index.md

 *[Nearest neighbour search](https://en.wikipedia.org/wiki/Nearest_neighbor_search)* is the problem of finding the most similar data-points to a query in a large database of data-points, and is a fundamental operation that has found wide applicability in many fields, from Bioinformatics, through to Natural Language Processing (NLP) and Computer Vision.
 Some interesting applications included:

+* [Detecting fraudulent taxi rides](https://eng.uber.com/lsh/): Uber has applied LSH to detect rides that are similar based on their spatial properties.
+* [Audio Fingerprinting](https://santhoshhari.github.io/Locality-Sensitive-Hashing/) Matching a query snippet of audio to a large database (think Shazam!) can be achieved efficiently by using learning-to-hash methods.
 * [Genomics](https://www.ncbi.nlm.nih.gov/pubmed/26006009): Locality sensitive hashing (LSH) is used by Biologists to assemble large genomes and to find genes with similar expression in genomic databases.
 * [Image Retrieval](https://ai.google/research/pubs/pub34634): Google applies locality sensitive hashing (LSH) alongside [PageRank](https://en.wikipedia.org/wiki/PageRank) to index planet-scale collections of images.
 * [Malware Detection](https://media.kaspersky.com/en/enterprise-security/Kaspersky-Lab-Whitepaper-Machine-Learning.pdf): Developers of anti-viral software use learning-to-has to quickly match a possibly malign code snippet to a database of known viruses.